The following sets out our relationship with you. Please contact us with any questions.

 To be compliant with national money laundering regulations we require several forms of identity for each new UK client.
 We promise to make these necessary checking steps simple and dignified for you.
 It is important that you inform us promptly of any changes to your contact details.

-b) Service charges that are fixed costs applied to cover external filing and other administrative tasks completed by our paralegal staff, which are calculated and incorporated into any fixed price we provide.
+- Service Charge – These are fixed costs to cover external filing and other administrative tasks completed by our paralegal staff.

-c) Associate fees which can be a mix of professional time and service charges incurred by other intellectual property firms, typically overseas, who are engaged in the progress of your interests.
-We use only suitably qualified partners but will not be liable for any default or negligence by such third parties.
+- Associate Fee – These can be a mix of professional time and service charges incurred by other intellectual property firms, typically overseas, engaged in the progress of your interests.
+We use only suitably qualified partners but will not be liable for any default or negligence by such third

-d) Official fees which are fixed external costs charged by regional intellectual property offices which we pay on your behalf.
-For non-UK fees incurred we add a reasonable cost to accommodate currency fluctuations.
-The handling of official fees will typically involve a small component of our attorney or paralegal effort.
+- Official Fee – These are fixed external costs charged by regional intellectual property offices which we pay on your behalf.
+For non-UK fees incurred we add a reasonable cost to accommodate currency The handling of official fees will typically involve a small component of our attorney or professional formalities effort.

 How we invoice

 We typically invoice upon instruction from our clients to commence work and, as part of our ‘fixed price’ process, we do not start work until our invoice has been paid.
-In a minority of very specialised cases we may operate an ‘event billing’ arrangement wherein work may be undertaken and completed prior to payment.
+In a minority of very specialised cases, we may operate an ‘event billing’ arrangement wherein work may be undertaken and completed prior to payment, but this is strictly arranged on an individual basis.
 If payment is not made in time, we reserve the right to charge interest on the outstanding amount.
-In extreme cases of non-payment we will suspend further work and terminate our relationship, which can result in the loss of your rights.
-Please help us to best enforce your rights by paying within the timeframe outlined on your invoice.
-Invoicing or payment questions should be directed to our Head of Client Care at firstname.lastname@example.org.
+In extreme cases of non-payment, we will suspend further work and terminate our relationship, which can result in the loss of your rights.
+Invoicing or payment questions should be directed to our accounts team at email@example.com.